databricks/bundle-examples/knowledge_base/spark_jar_task/README.md

 Update the `host` field under `workspace` in `databricks.yml` to the Databricks workspace you wish to deploy to.

-Update the `artifact_path` field under `workspace` in `databricks.yml` to the Databricks Volumes paths where JAR artifact needs to be deployed to.
+Update the `artifact_path` field under `workspace` in `databricks.yml` to the Databricks Volume path where the JAR artifact needs to be deployed.

 Run `databricks bundle deploy` to deploy the job.